alexaibio/teaching_content/Transformers/attention.md

 (apple, phone) = (5 * 0 + 2 * 5 + 0 * 0) / sqrt(3) = 5.77

-note that we divide by square root of embedding dimensions length because embeddings are usually a pretty long vector, it might be 512 or 1024, so the dot product tends to be very large in this case, we we kind of scale down those similariry numbers to make it more tracktable
+Note that we divide it by square root of embedding dimensions length because embeddings are usually a pretty long vector, it might be 512 or 1024, so the dot product tends to be very large and we scale it down, simple make the absolute numbers smaller.

-Another trick we would like to do with embedding vectors is to take a softmax on them, which essensially make the whole vector sum up to 1, i.e normalize it.
+Another trick we would like to do with embedding vectors is to take a softmax on them, which essensially make the whole vector sum up to 1, i.e we normalize it.

-note that softmax is applied across each row, not column because
+Also note that softmax is applied across each row, not column because
-- in the attention mechanism, each word (or token) in the input sequence is attending to all other words.
+- in the attention mechanism, each word (or token) in the input sequence is "attending" to all other words.
 - The row-wise softmax is done to normalize the attention weights for each query (which corresponds to each row) with respect to all the keys (corresponding to columns).
 - This results in the attention scores across the key dimension summing to 1 for each query.
 Effectively, it means "how much attention" each query pays to all the other tokens in the sequence.

-so we can summarize all above in this matrix formula
+We can summarize all above in this matrix formula

 ![Calculation scaled dot-product similarity matrix normalized by softmax](img/softmax_mult.png)

-or vizualized
+or vizualize it

 ![scaled dot-product with softmax vizualization](img/pairwise_scaled.png)